The IB uses both internal and optional external assessment (eAssessment) in the MYP.

 - ePortfolios of coursework, including a compulsory ePortfolio for the personal project.

-- On-screen examinations, with each exam lasting two hours.
+- On-screen examinations, with each exam lasting between one hour and 45 minutes and two hours.

 The mandatory personal project and the optional ePortfolio course works are subject to external moderation of teacher’s internal marking.
 On-screen examinations are externally marked by trained IB examiners.